Sama Beirut

 Sama Beirut is a residential, commercial and office tower in the Sodeco region of Beirut, Lebanon.
 The project was announced on August 13, 2009 and was opened in 2016.
 Fadi Antonios developed the project, and it is owned by his company, Antonios Projects SAL.
-When this project was completed, it became the tallest tower in all of Lebanon at its time, standing at 195 meters.
+When this project was completed, it became the tallest building in Lebanon, standing at 195 meters.